 From September 2013 we have been linked with Berkshire College of Agriculture to provide City and Guilds Level 1 in Horticulture.

-If you are interested in helping us with this exciting project please ask for further information and e mail email@example.com.
+If you are interested in helping us - please ask for further information or email....firstname.lastname@example.org.

 We are supported by Red Kite Community Housing.